Back to school checklist for single parents and co-parents

 Originally published on 29th August 2023 at 1:49 PM

-Reading time: 3 mins
+Reading time: 4 mins

 Link copied to clipboard

-We know that the summer holidays can be a challenging time for single parents but as August draws to a close, we also know that while September and going back to school will be a welcome return to normality and routine for many of you, it can also bring its own stresses.
+We know that the summer holidays can be a challenging time for single parents but as August draws to a close, we also know that going back to school will be a welcome return to normality and routine for many of you, it can also bring its own stresses.

 There is no one-size-fits-all approach to preparing your children for going back to school, as it depends on their age, needs and preferences.
-Here are some of our top tips on getting your child (and you!) ready for the start of the new school term.

-1. Adjust your routines.
+1. Adjust your routines

-Start making small changes to your daily and bedtime routines a week before the start of school so everyone can ease gently into waking up on time and being organised.
-Set the alarm earlier each morning and encourage your child to pack a bag or lay out their clothes for the next day.
+Start making small changes to your daily and bedtime routines a week before the start of school.
+This can help gently ease you and your children into waking up on time and being organised.
+Set the alarm earlier each morning and encourage your child(ren) to pack a bag or lay out their clothes for the next day.

-2. Stock up on supplies.
+2. Stock up on supplies

 a) If you live in England, it is becoming rarer to get financial support from councils.
 However, it is worth getting in touch with your local authority to see what help is available.
 You can also talk to your children’s school directly to ask for help.
 Some schools will let parents pay for uniform in instalments or have second-hand uniform sales.